ai-man-codes/CodeTantraBot/README.md

 - **Automated Answer Injection:** Automatically fills in the correct answer for CodeTantra questions.
 - **Controlled Submission:** Only injects the answer—submission is left to you.
-- **Supports Two Modes:** Works for both CodeTantra Learning and CodeTantra Practical questions.
+- **Supports Different Modes:** Works for CodeTantra Learning, CodeTantra Practical & Data Structures questions.

 ## Requirements